Humanitarian Highlight 1.21.21

 During Firefly's 4 Days of Giving, their Diversity and Inclusion Advisory Council was able to donate a total of $10,000 to four deserving organizations, with each organization receiving a donation of $2,500.
 The organizations included were Youth Link, Council on American-Islamic Relations (CAIR), Community Bridge, and YMCA.
 “We are thrilled to donate to four local minority and women-sponsored organizations that make such a positive impact on our communities.”
 Reyna Staats, Head of the Diversity and Inclusion Advisory Council.

 SDCCU partnered with 103.7 KSON Radio and proudly supported St. Jude's 33rd Annual Radiothon.
 Members of the credit union and the local community were encouraged to help raise awareness and contribute, if they could, to the cause.
 With all the support behind them and a reason to give, they were able to raise $240,582 in donations to help save children with cancer and other life-threatening illnesses.

 “The mission of St. Jude Children's Research Hospital is to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment.
 Consistent with the vision of our founder Danny Thomas, no child is denied treatment based on race, religion, or a family's ability to pay.”
 St. Jude Children's Research Hospital

-Thank you for reading this Thursday’s Humanitarian Highlight!
-Please check out last week’s post, and do not hesitate to contact us with any questions about our products & services through our email or by phone (800) 537-9598.
+Thank you for reading this Thursday's Humanitarian Highlight!
+Please check out last week's post, and do not hesitate to contact us with any questions about our products & services through our email or by phone at (800) 537-9598.